PrincetonUniversity/BrainPipe/README.md

 * then using the cluster's headnode (in the **new** folder's lightsheet directory generated from the previous step) submit the batch job: `sbatch sub_registration.sh`

 # *Descriptions of important files*:
+- main GPU-based scripts are located in the pytorchutils directory
+1. `run_exp.py` --> training
+    - lines 64-98: modify data directory, train and validation sets, and named experiment   	  directory (in which the experiment directory of logs and model weights is stored)
+2. `run_fwd.py` --> inference
+    - lines 57 & 65: modify experiment and data directory
+3. `run_chnk_fwd.py` --> large-scale inference
+    - lines 82 & 90: modify experiment and data directory
+    - if working with a slurm-based scheduler:
+	1. modify `run_chnk_fwd.sh` in `pytorchutils/slurm_scripts`
+	2. use `python pytorchutils/run_chnk_fwd.py -h` for more info on command line 		arguments
+4. modify parameters (stride, window, # of iterations, etc.) in the main parameter dictionaries
+- `cell_detect.py` --> CPU-based pre-processing and post-processing
+	- output is a "3dunet_output" directory containing a '[brain_name]_cell_measures.csv'
+    - if working with a slurm-based scheduler,
+	1. `cnn_preprocess.sh` --> chunks full sized data from working processed directory
+	2. `cnn_postprocess.sh` --> reconstructs and uses connected components to find cell measures

 * `sub_registration.sh` or `sub_registration_terastitcher.sh`:
 	* `.sh` file to be used to submit to a slurm scheduler